eidheim/Simple-Web-Server/README.md

 * Client supports chunked transfer encoding
 * Timeouts, if any of Server::timeout_request and Server::timeout_content are >0 (default: Server::timeout_request=5 seconds, and Server::timeout_content=300 seconds)
 * Simple way to add REST resources using regex for path, and anonymous functions
-* Possibility to flush response to clients synchronously (Server::Response::flush).

 ###Usage

 See http_examples.cpp or https_examples.cpp for example usage.

 See particularly the JSON-POST (using Boost.PropertyTree) and the GET /match/[number] examples, which are most relevant.

-The default_resource includes example use of Server::Response::flush.

 ### Dependencies